 Only the fastest possible connection is good enough for your professional projects.
-Which is why, at serverloft, our highest priority is to provide you with the fastest and most reliable data transmission around the clock.
+That's why, at serverloft, our highest priority is providing you with the fastest and most reliable data transmission around the clock.
 All serverloft servers are connected directly to PlusServer AG's worldwide 550 Gbit/s high-speed backbone.
-Our backbone offers direct connections to the most important providers and largest European exchanges - for example, the DE-CIX in Frankfurt.
+Our backbone offers direct connections to the most important providers and largest European exchanges - such as the DE-CIX in Frankfurt.

 The entire backbone is designed for multiple ring topology redundancy.
-Hence, high-availability of all servers and an average monthly network availability of at least 99.9% is guaranteed.
+Thus we can guarantee high-availability of all servers and an average monthly network availability of at least 99.9%

 Connection to key IXPs (Internet Exchange Points) in Europe, Asia, and America enables PlusServer AG to operate public peerings with all the major IP carriers, ISPs and content providers, and a number of private peering points.